ramankhurana/MonoH/MonoHbb/DoubleBTagger/README.md

  ```
 (Edit the output file name inside the file ```trainfilemaker.py```)

+ (For condor job submition please see the instructions below)

 #### Step2
 To do training open the terminal and run the command:
 ```